-There is a lot to say about Diamondback’s Release series.
-If I only had one word to use to describe them, it would be “capable”.
+There is a lot to say about the Diamondback Release Trail MTB series.
+If I had one word to describe them, it would be “capable.”

-I think it is fit to talk about the suspension layout first as this is truly what makes the bike.
-The Diamondback Release bikes make use of Diamondback’s Level Link suspension platform.
-This is a layout that is very similar to Santa Cruze’s VPP layout as the rocker links counter-rotate.
-The forces created through the drivetrain are essentially separated from regular suspension forces.
+The Diamondback Release bikes make use of the brand’s Level Link suspension platform.
+This setup is very similar to Santa Cruz’s VPP.
+The rocker links counter-rotate, so the forces going through the drivetrain are separated from regular suspension forces.
 As a result, the suspension remains active under all impacts while not affecting pedaling.
-Thanks to this design, Diamondback chose that 130mm of travel would be enough for this frame.
+This design allows Diamondback to use just 130mm of travel on this frame.

-Note* The higher end Release models are outfitted with better suspension that will provide you with more adjustment to dial in your ride.
-Lower models still work great, but experienced riders should opt for the better suspension.
+The higher-end models in this Diamondback Release review have better suspension, giving you more precise adjustment.
+Lower-priced models still work great, but experienced riders should opt for the ones with better suspension.

 The simple answer here is anywhere and everywhere.
-You can take it deep into the mountains and ride up and down whatever you like until your heart is content.
-This is a true mountain bike, it will stand up to most trails.
-It is truly at home riding varying all mountain trails.
-However, it will not stray away from a few days in the bike park either.
-You can happily pedal it along peaceful trails, and know that as soon as you want to ride something gnarly, it will be ready to tackle the challenge.
+You can take trail/all-mountain bikes like these deep into the mountains and ride up and down whatever you find.
+You can happily pedal along peaceful trails and know that as soon as you want to ride something gnarly, it will be ready to tackle the challenge.

 The Ideal Weight

-The Release series bikes all weigh around 30lbs.
-Some just over and others just under.
-This is not light for a trail bike by any means, however it is also not too heavy.
-It is treading carefully on that fine line between durable capability, and easy pedaling.
-If it was heavier, I would not like this bike as much.
-Since it is so durable though, I can’t complain about the weight.
-To be honest, on the trails it pedaled well enough that the 30 pounds didn’t feel like it was slowing me down either.
+The Release series bikes all weigh around 30 to 35lb.
+This is not particularly light or heavy for a trail bike.
+Since it is so durable, though, I can’t complain about the weight.
+To be honest, on the trails, it pedaled well enough that the 30+ pounds didn’t feel like it was slowing me down.

-Below we tackle each bike, starting with the most cost-effective model (Release 2), all the way up to the fully loaded Release 5C.
-Let’s dig into the facts and uncover who each of these bikes are aimed at.
+Below, we tackle each Release mountain bike, starting with the most cost-effective model (Diamondback Release 1), all the way up to the fully loaded Release 5C.
+Let’s dig into the facts and uncover who each of these bikes is aimed at.

-The Diamondback Release 2 is the entry-level version of the Release series.
-Here you will find an amazing price, with beginner to intermediate components.
+The Diamondback Release 1 is the most affordable version of the Release series.
+Here, you will find a fantastic price with beginner components.

 Frame: The Release 2 frame is constructed out of hydroformed aluminum tubing.

-Fork: Rockshox Pike RC- This is an awesome fork considering the low overall price of this bike!
-The Pike RC will handle most enduro and trail needs with ease.
-This version of the Pike offers low-speed compression and rebound adjustment which is enough for a lot of riders.
-Those who are really picky with dialing in their suspension might want to opt for a higher level Release bike so they can get more adjustment.
+Fork: Fox Rhythm Float 34 with 140mm travel.
+This is a solid fork, considering the low overall price of this bike.
+It will handle most enduro and trail needs with ease.
+Those who are picky with dialing in their suspension might want to opt for a higher-level Release bike to get more adjustment.

-Shock: RockShox Monarch RT3- The Monarch RT3 is a fitting shock for the price range of this bike.
-It has 3 positions of compression (open, semi open, and fully open) as well as rebound adjustment.
+Shock: Fox Float DPS EVOL LV.
+It is a fitting shock for the price range of this bike.
+It has three positions of compression (open, semi-open, and fully open) as well as rebound adjustment.
 This shock will work well if you ride trails that aren’t too intense.
 However, if you ride more aggressive terrain, this shock might not be enough for you.

-Diamondback claims the Release 2 to weigh 31.3 pounds which is a little heavy for a trail bike.
-However, it would be easy to get the weight down with another set of wheels or swapping a few other components if you really wanted to.
+Diamondback claims the Release 2 weighs 31.3lb, which is a little heavy for a trail bike.
+However, it would be easy to get the weight down with another set of wheels or swap a few other components if you really wanted to.

 Who is the Release 2 for?

-I came into this expecting to say that the Release 2 is for entry-level riders but I don’t think that is accurate.
+I came into this expecting to say that Release 2 is for entry-level riders, but I don’t think that is accurate.
 This bike is for people on a budget.
 You can be an experienced rider and still have a blast on this bike and not worry about its performance.
-If you can afford to, it is always nice to opt for a higher end model, but if you are tight for funds, the Release 2 really is a lot of bang for your buck!
+If you can afford to, opting for a higher-end model is always nice, but otherwise, the Release 2 offers solid value.

 This bike is pretty well set up for what it is intended.
-However, if I were to ride the Release 2 as my everyday trail bike, I would upgrade the rear shock to a piggy back shock (I love to ride gnarly trails), and possibly put lighter wheels on it.
-Most riders looking at this bike will likely be fine to ride it how it is though.
-Overall it’s an awesome build.
+However, if I owned the Release 2 as my everyday trail bike, I would upgrade the rear shock to a piggyback shock and possibly put lighter wheels on it.
+Most riders looking at this bike will likely be fine to ride it how it is.
+Overall, it’s an excellent build.

-Fork: Rockshox Pike RCT3- This is an awesome fork for the build.
-It features 3 positions of compression that are easy to adjust as well as external rebound adjustment.
-The Pike RCT3 will have you riding smoothly on even the roughest of trail segments.
+Fork: Fox 34 Performance Float – This is a great fork.
+It features a GRIP three-position damper and rebound adjustment.
+It will have you riding smoothly on even the roughest of trail segments.
 No complaints here.

-The Release 3 comes in at 31 pounds.
-This is practically the same as the Release 2.
+The Diamondback Release 3 weighs around 31lb.
+This is practically the same as Release 2.
 It is a decent weight for what the bike means to achieve.
-The weight does help it feel planted on descents but it’s not so much that it is a pain to climb with.
+The weight does help it feel planted on descents without being a nuisance on the climbs.

 Who is the Release 3 for?

-The Release 3 is a bike for people who want a serious machine at a price that is much more competitive than a lot of other brands out there.
-Sure the Release 3 may not be the fanciest of bikes, but it sure does provide a fun ride.
+The Diamondback Release 3 is a bike for people who want a serious trail machine at a competitive price.
+The Release 3 may not be carbon fiber, but it provides a fun and capable ride.
 For a lot of people, that is all that matters.

-It is hard to mention upgrading a bike that has been priced this well and that is great at being exactly what it is designed for.
-However, if I owned the bike, my first upgrade would be to lighter weight wheels.
+It is hard to talk about upgrading a bike at such a reasonable price.
+However, if I owned the bike, my first upgrade would be the wheels and set it up tubeless.

-Fork: Fox 34 Performance Float- This fork is ready to take on what ever you throw at it.
-It is Fox’s entry level 34 fork but do not let those words fool you.
-The 3 position compression lever and rebound adjustments will have you easily setting up the bike for how you want it to perform.
-It may not offer as much adjustment as higher end models, but considering the price of the bike, this is a great fork to have.
+Fork: The Fox 36 Performance Float 150mm fork is ready to take on whatever you throw at it.
+It is Fox’s entry-level 36mm-stanchion fork, but it’s still very capable.
+The three-position compression lever and rebound adjustments allow you to tailor it for different terrain, preferences, and rider weight.
+It may not offer as much adjustment as higher-end models, but this is a solid inclusion considering the price.

-Despite the frame being made of carbon fiber, the Release 4C weighs 31 pounds which is the same as the Release 3.
+Despite the frame being made of carbon fiber, Release 4C weighs around 30 pounds, almost the same as Release 3.

 Who is the Release 4C for?

-The Release 4C by Diamondback is for riders who want a quality carbon frame, with a decent build kit, for an affordable price.
-This bike isn’t breaking any records, but like the others, it is pure fun.
+The Diamondback Release 4C is for riders who want a 27.5″ trail bike with a quality carbon frame with a decent build kit for an affordable price.
+This bike won’t break any records, but it is fun like the others.

-Frame: The Release 5C makes use of the same fully Carbon frame as the 4C, only with a different paintjob.
+Frame: The Release 5C makes use of the same carbon fiber frame as Release 4C, just with a Blue-Grey matte finish.

-Drivetrain: The drivetrain is SRAM’s impressive 1×12 X01 Eagle drivetrain.
-This groupset will give you enough of a gear range for you to tackle any situation head on.
-All in a clean single ring package.
-The crankset chosen is the Truvative Descendent Carbon set which is a nice stiff carbon crank.
+Drivetrain: The drivetrain is SRAM’s performance-oriented 12-speed GX Eagle drivetrain.
+This 10-50t and 32t setup will give you enough of a gear range for you to tackle any situation head-on.

-Taking into consideration the extra gear and heavier duty suspension, the Release 5C comes in lightest at about 29 pounds.
+Taking into consideration the heavier-duty suspension, the Release 5C comes in lightest at about 30lb.
 This feels like a good weight for the bike.
-It is similar to the others, but the lighter rims make a small but good improvement to acceleration.
+It is similar to the others, but the lighter rims and drivetrain bring a small improvement.

-The Release 5C is for riders who want it all, without the cost.
+The Release 5C is for riders who want a do-it-all 27.5″ carbon trail bike at a reasonable price.
 There are no parts on this bike that I would get rid of or change.
-Sure the suspension could be Kashima coated, but the price difference does not seem worth it to me.
-I think Diamondback was spot on with this build.
-Anyone could love this bike.
+I think Diamondback was spot on with this build, but avoid it if you want a 29er.